BioDepot/fiji-demo/README.md

 ## Usage

 Fiji and all the demo workflows are included in the imaging version of Bwb that is available from our Docker repository or can be built from the provided Dockerfile.
 It is also possible to run the regular version of Bwb and load the workflows in this github to use Fiji and the demo workflows.
-Instructions on how to use Fiji and access the demo workflows are given below
+Instructions on how to use Fiji and access the demo workflows are given below.

-#### 1	Start the Bwb server
+### 1	Start the Bwb server

 This requires that Docker be installed ([instructions here](https://github.com/BioDepot/BioDepot-workflow-builder#installing-and-starting-docker)).
 Then enter the command: